ZoPE: A Fast Optimizer for ReLU Networks with Low-Dimensional Inputs: Introduction

 There have been numerous recent works in the field of neural network verification.
 These approaches often focus on networks with piecewise linear activation functions, such as the rectified linear unit (ReLU), and frequently take the form of a branch and bound search \citep{bunel2020branch}.
 Our optimizer does the same.
 Many break the verification problem into subproblems by case-splitting on the activation function or dividing the input domain \citep{ehlers2017formal,katz2017reluplex,katz2019marabou,bak2020improved,wang2018formal,DBLP:journals/corr/abs-2004-08440}.
 A survey by \citet{liu2019algorithms} compares these verification algorithms.

 Many neural network verification tools can be extended to solve optimization problems \citep{tjeng2017evaluating,strong2020global}.
 Inspired by this idea, the proposed optimizer uses components from several verifiers --- it eagerly splits the input domain like \textsc{ReluVal} \citep{wang2018formal}, propagates zonotopes like \textsc{DeepZ} \citep{singh2018fast}, combines zonotope propagation with input splitting like \textsc{RefineZono} \citep{singh2019abstract}, and can optimize functions on the output like \textsc{MIPVerify} \cite{tjeng2017evaluating}.
-With respect to the network difference optimization problem, the \textsc{ReluDiff} verification tool can prove some properties about the difference between two networks \citep{paulsen2020reludiff}.
-However, unlike our optimizer, it restricts the networks to have the same architecture.
-Our approach differs from these existing approaches in the combination of these components, its ability to handle a broader class of optimization problems, and its strong empirical performance while optimizing affine functions.

-This paper contains the following contributions: \begin{itemize} \item A unified optimizer for four global optimization problems over low input dimension ReLU networks.
+The pieces we drew from these different approaches were chosen in order to eagerly break down the input space while still limiting the overapproximation at each step.
+We expected rapidly splitting would have an advantage on networks with low-dimensional inputs that hadn't been fully explored by existing optimizers. \\\\ This paper contains the following contributions: \begin{itemize} \item A unified optimizer for three global optimization problems over low input dimension ReLU networks.
 These problems are of interest for verifying safety critical systems. \item A comparison of this new optimizer to existing verifiers and optimizers demonstrating a significant improvement against the state of the art when optimizing affine functions. \item Demonstrations of optimization problems which project onto the range of a network and find the maximum difference between two networks. \end{itemize}